seungminl1998/ThesisPRJ/2022  June/README.md

 The function that is below the clickHandler function, the clickHandlers function, is called when the user clicks the exit button of the pop-up box.
 It will fade out the current div box and also the grey background will fade out.
 This is the only Javascript used in the index page.
 Next we will move on to how the pop-up boxes are created.
 > One important point to remember here is that the pop-up boxes are ALL hidden on page load.

+Now, I will be explaining how the pop-up boxes were created and how I made them work.
+Since the code is too long, I am chopping them into pieces in order for a better understanding.

 ```php
 <?php $x = 0; $y = 0; $followers = 0; $likes = 0; $comments = 0; $impression = 0; $reached = 0; $interaction = 0; $saved = 0;?>
 	<?php foreach ( $users as $userInfo ) : ?>